 How to Enable or Disable OneDrive Sync Notifications in Windows 11

-You can enable or disable notifications-before-removing-files-from-the-cloud-in-windows-11/" class="sal-link" rel="noopener" target="_blank" data-sal-id="31253">OneDrive sync notifications in Windows 11 to control alerts about your cloud file status.
+You enable or disable OneDrive sync notifications in Windows 11 to control alerts about your cloud file status.

-OneDrive is a cloud storage service integrated into Windows, allowing you to access your files across devices.
-Managing its notifications helps you stay informed about sync issues or keep your system quieter.
+OneDrive acts as your built-in cloud storage, letting you access files from any device.
+Managing its notifications helps you stay informed about sync issues or maintain a less interrupted PC experience.

-By default, Windows 11 alerts you when OneDrive sync pauses due to battery saver settings or metered connections, which often happens after initial setup.
+By default, Windows 11 notifies you when OneDrive sync pauses, often due to battery saver mode or metered connections after setup.

 Enable or Disable Notifications in OneDrive Settings

-When the app opens, click the gear icon labeled Help & Settings and select Settings.
+When the app opens, click the gear icon labeled Help & Settings and then select Settings.

-Look for the Notifications section.
-Toggle the switch for Notify me when syncing is paused to the On or Off position based on your preference.
+Find the Notifications section.
+Then, flip the switch for Notify me when syncing is paused to On or Off, whichever you prefer.

 Understanding Notification Types